tcnksm/go-httpstat/README.md

 [travis]: https://travis-ci.org/tcnksm/go-httpstat
 [license]: /LICENSE

-`go-httpstat` is a golang package to trace golang HTTP request latency (DNSLookup, TCP Connection and so on).
+`go-httpstat` is a golang package to trace golang HTTP request latency (DNSLookup_duration, TCP Connection and so on).
 Because it uses [`httptrace`](https://golang.org/pkg/net/http/httptrace/) internally, just creating `go-httpstat` powered `context` and giving it your `http.Request` kicks tracing (no big code modification is required).
 The original idea came from [`httpstat`](https://github.com/reorx/httpstat) command ( and Dave Cheney's [golang implementation](https://github.com/davecheney/httpstat)) 👏.
 This package now traces same latency infomation as them.

 See usage and example on [GoDoc][godocs].